adaptyteam/adapty-docs/versioned_docs/version-3.0/ios-present-paywalls-legacy.md

 If you've customized a paywall using the Paywall Builder, you don't need to worry about rendering it in your mobile app code to display it to the user.
 Such a paywall contains both what should be shown within the paywall and how it should be shown.

-:::note
+:::warning

+This guide covers the process for **legacy Paywall Builder paywalls** only which requires SDK v2.x or earlier.
+The process for presenting paywalls differs for paywalls designed with different versions of Paywall Builder and remote config paywalls as well as for [Observer mode](observer-vs-full-mode).

+- For presenting **New Paywall Builder paywalls**, check out [iOS - Present new Paywall Builder paywalls](ios-present-paywalls).
+- For presenting **Remote config paywalls**, see [Render paywall designed by remote config](present-remote-config-paywalls).
-If you work in [Observer mode](observer-vs-full-mode), refer to the [iOS - Present Paywall Builder paywalls in Observer mode](ios-present-paywall-builder-paywalls-in-observer-mode) topic instead.
+- For presenting **Observer mode paywalls**, see [iOS - Present Paywall Builder paywalls in Observer mode](ios-present-paywall-builder-paywalls-in-observer-mode)

 :::

 ## Present paywalls in Swift